-“These [vegan] diets are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and for athletes.”
+The world's largest organization of food and nutrition professionals has announced its position on plant-based diets - and deemed them 'appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and for athletes'.

-For those that may not know, The Academy of Nutrition and Dietetics is the world’s largest organization of food and nutrition professionals and they’ve just sent a powerful message on the universal suitability of vegan diets, breaking down perhaps one of the last standing misconceptions of plant-based eating.
+By doing so, The Academy of Nutrition and Dietetics has sent a powerful message about the universal suitability of vegan diets - breaking down perhaps one of the last standing misconceptions of plant-based eating.

-Regardless of the motivation, there is no question that a strong vegan diet is suitable for all life stages.
+Regardless of the motivation, there is no question that a healthy vegan diet is suitable for all life stages.

 Before we get too excited, however, we must appreciate that not all plant-based diets are, by default, perfectly adequate.
 We must recognize that a plant-based diet, like any other type of eating pattern, can be carried out to different levels of effectiveness.